oVirt/ovirt-site/source/feature/direct-lun.html.md

 ## Introduction

-Specify the GUID or UUID of a device to attach it as a local disk to the VM.
+Specify the GUID or UUID of a block device to attach it as a local disk to the VM.